lwjohnst86/analyzing-cohorts-course/README.md

 ### Course Description

-Cohorts are a powerful scientific study design that allows researchers to better understand how to reduce, manage, or prevent disease in a population.
+Cohort studies are a powerful study design that allows researchers to better understand how to reduce, manage, or prevent disease in a population.
-Results from cohort studies are critical when creating effective public health initiatives.
-However, because peoples' lives and health are directly impacted by the cohorts' findings, there is a greater pressure to make sure that the analysis is correct and appropriate, and that the results are presented as meaningfully and as simply as possible.
-The difficulty in analysis also comes in the wide variety of types of cohort designs, datasets, and research questions.
-In this course, we'll be covering how and what to analytically ask of cohort data, special considerations for data wrangling and processing, choosing the statistical technique, and lastly presenting the results in ways that are meaningful and simple enough to understand.
+The findings from cohorts are critical to creating effective public health interventions.
+Because peoples' lives and health are directly impacted by the findings from cohort studies, there is immense pressure to ensure that the analysis done correctly and appropriately and that the presentation of results is as meaningful and as simple as possible.
+The difficulty in the analysis also comes from the wide range in study designs, data collection and type, and research questions.
+In this course, we'll be covering how and what to analytically ask of cohort data, what are special considerations for data processing, which statistical techniques to choose, and how to present the results for effective communication to public health professionals.

 ### Learning Objectives